esrf-bliss/Lima-documentation/source/index.rst

 A PDF version of this documentation is available: `pdf documentation`_

-Project's Specification is available :ref:`spec`

 If you want to be in touch with LIMA community, please send email to lima@esrf.fr.
-You can also subscribe to the mail-list by sending a message to sympa@esrf.fr with as subject *subscribe lima*.
+You can also subscribe to the mailing-list by sending a message to sympa@esrf.fr with as subject *subscribe lima*.

+There is no binary package for lima today, Lima is a very active project and many developments are ongoing and available from github.com at github.com/esrf-bliss/Lima .

+However you can find stable versions track through git branches and tags on github.com.

+The latest stable branch is **core-1.6** and the latest release tag is **core-1.6.1**.

+Please, feel free to fork/clone or download Lima at http://github.com/esrf-bliss/Lima .

+The release notes are available under github.com/esrf-bliss/Lima/ReleaseNotes.txt: `release notes`_

 .. _compilation: